MicaW/CV/README.md

  * When I worked as a copywriter we had a process in which all of our work was reviewed by a colleague before sending out.
 This process of reviewing / being reviewed meant that over time I became hyper-aware of grammar / punctuation etc.

- * I have worked with high-profile clients on high-profile projects including HP, Google, RBS, Department of Work and Pensions, and a Global Satellite company(NDA).
+ * I have worked with high-profile clients including HP, Google, RBS, Department of Work and Pensions, and a Global Satellite company (NDA).
 These projects require extreme care, particularly at RBS where I lead the testing of a huge migration of data to their side-arm Williams and Glynn.
-This project was highly visible, and my role involved ensuring we were on track and that all stakeholders were aware of the progress we were making.
+This project was highly visible, and I held a central role in the project's success.

 #### LEADERSHIP

-I’m a natural leader, and adopt a transformative style of leadership; leading through building rapport and empathy for the team, coaching and developing the team, and inspiring towards a common goal.
+I’m a natural leader, and adopt a transformative style of leadership; leading through building rapport and empathy for the team, coaching and developing people, and inspiring towards a common goal.
 I’ve built this style over my career through the following:

  * My most recent role at IBM was as Design Lead for a digital transformation programme at Castrol for 10 digital products.
 This role required me to plan the project, and keep the design standards high across multiple designers and developers split between the UK, Bucharest and the US.